 Brett Nathan Boutwell is Associate Professor of Musicology and the William F. Swor Alumni Professor at LSU.
-He was a Mellon fellow at Cornell University and earned a Ph.D. in musicology from the University of Illinois.
+He was a Mellon postdoctoral fellow at Cornell University and received a Ph.D. in musicology from the University of Illinois.

-His research concerns modernist and experimental music since 1945.
-He has a particular interest in two groups of musicians and artists, those of the New York School and those associated with the development of minimalism.
-His articles have appeared in the Journal of the Society for American Music, Contemporary Music Review, American Music, Mitteilungen der Paul Sacher Stiftung, and the Grove Dictionary of American Music.
+His research concerns modernist and experimental music since 1945, with particular emphasis on the New York School and the development of minimalism.
+His articles have appeared in the Journal of the Society for American Music, Modernism/modernity, Contemporary Music Review, American Music, Mitteilungen der Paul Sacher Stiftung, and the Grove Dictionary of American Music.
 He has held affiliations with interdisciplinary research institutes at both Cornell University and the University of Illinois.
 Supported by grants, he has studied composers’ manuscripts and sketches at the Paul Sacher Foundation (Basel), the Getty Research Institute (Los Angeles), and other archives.

-He serves as President-Elect of the Southern Chapter of the American Musicological Society and will act as co-chair of local arrangements for the 2019 national meeting of the Society for American Music in New Orleans.
-He is a Faculty Senator at LSU.
+Boutwell is a former president of the Southern Chapter of the American Musicological Society.
+In 2019, he served as co-chair of local arrangements for the 2019 national meeting of the Society for American Music in New Orleans.

 His interests in American music encompass jazz and a variety of popular styles, especially those of Louisiana.
 He has worked as a local consultant in Louisiana’s film and television industry, advising in the selection of period-appropriate music for historical settings, and he has served on the Board of Directors of the Baton Rouge Blues Foundation, a nonprofit organization dedicated to the promotion and preservation of the city’s blues heritage.